 Self-esteem is like a turtle’s shell, a knight’s armor, or, for superhero fans like me, Tony Stark’s Iron Man suit.
 Why?
-Because it can protect you against harm: Criticism, errors, rejection, and failure will barely dent your solid self-esteem armor.
-It’s the one thing that every parent should nurture in their children.
-By all means, teach them the importance of respecting rules, of studying hard, of sharing, of being vigilant around strangers, and of not sticking stuff up their nose.
-But a strong inner core in the form of self-esteem will dictate the direction of your child’s life, including the type of friends he/she hangs out with, who he/she dates, how well he/she does in school, his/her career path, and his/her ability to deal with life’s ups and downs.
-As someone who didn’t grow up with a whole lot of self-esteem, I can tell you the repercussions are considerable.
-Not surprisingly, individuals who are depressed are more likely to suffer from a poor self-image, a lack of self-respect, and a lack of belief in themselves.
-They perceive themselves as having very little value, with very little to offer to the world.
+Because it protects you.
+Criticism, rejection, and failure will barely dent your solid self-esteem armor.
+It’s also the one thing that every parent should nurture in their children.
+By all means, teach them the importance of sharing, being vigilant around strangers, and not picking their nose.
+But a strong self-esteem will dictate the direction of your child’s life, including the type of friends they hang out with, how well they do in school, their career path, and their ability to deal with life’s ups and downs.

 “It’s not what you are that is holding you back.
 It’s what you think you are not.”